-A new feature change called Access Rights is introduced in release 22.11 replaces the previous concept of a user Role and instead uses a set of configurable Access Rights for each group.
+A new feature change called Access Rights was introduced in release 22.11 to replace the previous concept of a user Role and instead uses a set of configurable Access Rights for each group.
 Each access right governs access to a particular feature (or set of highly related features), with a user only having access to features for which they have an assigned access right.

 Tip: To support the new permissions model several rest API endpoints have been updated for the new functionality.
-Wherever possible, these changes backwards compatible.
-See the release noted for details.
+Wherever possible, these changes are backwards compatible.
+See the release notes for details.